-Objective Ensure the building systems perform as design specified and buildings operate as design intended.

-2 credits for demonstrating (a) the appointment of commissioning authority (CxA) before tender stage and (b) providing a commissioning plan.

-1 credit for providing a commissioning review report before construction as described in part (c).

-1 credit for providing commissioning reports as described in part (d).

-(a) Engage Commissioning Authority (CxA)

-- Identify a Chartered Engineer, Registered Professional Engineer, Member of HKIE (under the discipline of building services, mechanical, electrical, energy or environmental), ASHRAE BCxP as the CxA - 2.
-The CxA should have the proper experience and credentials including adequate expertise in the commissioning of electrical and mechanical systems, equipment and components to develop and implement effective commissioning. - The CxA should have direct experience with at least two similar projects and must have been involved before the start of schematic design stage to countercheck that the systems will meet the design intents. - 4.
-The CxA must not be responsible for any aspect of the project design, construction or installation of any building services installations of the project. - 5.
-The CxA must not be an employee of the design firm. - The CxA must not be an employee of, or contracted through, a contractor or construction manager dealing with construction contracts.
-For design and build projects, the owner should directly employ the CxA. - 7.
-The CxA may be a qualified employee or consultant of the owner. - 8.
-Reporting of all conditions and findings must be immediate and directly from the CxA to the Client.
-The CxA shall be responsible for: - 8.1.
-Review and approval of commissioning specifications; - 8.2.
-The development of a commissioning plan; - 8.3.
+2 Integrated Design and Construction Management 2.2 Integrated Design Process IDC M 5 Commissioning Extent of Application All b ouildin gs Objective ne building systems perform as design specified and buildings s design intended.
+Credits Attainable 4 Credit Requirement for demonstrating (a) the appointment of commissioning authority ore tender stage and (b) providing a commissioning plan. r providing a commissioning review report before construction as in part (c).
+1 cr edit fo r providing commissioning reports as described in part (d).
+Assessment (a) Enga age Commissioning Authority (CxA) - (a) + (b): 2 credits dentify a Chartered Engineer, Registered Professional Engineer, Member of HKIE (relevant discipline), ASHRAE BCxP as the CxA. iı r The CxA should have the proper experience and credentials ncluding adequate expertise in the commissioning of electrical and nechanical systems, equipment and components to develop and mplement effective commissioning. p The CxA should have direct experience with at least two similar projects and must have been involved before the start of schematic design stage to countercheck that the systems will meet the design ntents.
+C The CxA must not be responsible for any aspect of the project design or construction management or supervision for the subject building.
+5. T The CxA must not be an employee of the design firm. c The CxA must not be an employee of, or contracted through, a contractor or construction manager dealing with construction contracts.
+For design and build projects, the owner should directly employ the CxA.
+7. 1 The CxA may be a qualified employee or consultant of the owner.
+C Reporting of all conditions and findings must be immediate and lirectly from the CxA to the Client.
+The CxA shall be responsible or: 8 3.1.
+Review and approval of commissioning specifications; 8 3.2.
+The development of a commissioning plan; 8 3.3.
 Facilitate and ultimately oversee the commissioning process for all systems to be commissioned; and